 You can also specify the default aspect ratio for loaded media sources.
 Normally, "Use Media Ratio" is fine, but if you're working with a lot of anamorphic footage you may want to set this to another value, like 16:9.

-Windows-only: Windows users will note that you can use either QuickTime or Windows Media Player as InqScribe preferred player.
+Windows-only: Windows users will note that you can use either QuickTime or Windows Media Player as InqScribe's preferred player.
 The preferred player is used when InqScribe opens a media source that both QuickTime and Windows Media know how to play.
 For media formats that are specific to QuickTime (.mov) or Windows Media (.wmv), the appropriate player will always be used.
-(Generally, we recommend using QuickTime because it offers a bit more control over playback.)
+Generally, we recommend using QuickTime because it offers a bit more control over playback.
+If you are having trouble playing a particular media file in InqScribe, try switching your preferred media player from Windows Media Player to QuickTime (or vice versa).
+Often changing the default player that InqScribe uses will address the problem.

 If "Automatically Check For Updates" is checked, InqScribe will automatically query the InqScribe web site once a week to see if a new version has been released.